mem48/geocompr/main.md

 Inspired by the **bookdown** [R package](https://github.com/rstudio/bookdown) we are developing this book in the open.
 We decided to make the book open source to encourage contributions, ensure reproducibility and provide access to the material as it evolves.

+We're developing the book in 3 main phases.
+We're in phase 1 and focussed on the first 5 main chapters, which we aim to be complete by September.
+Drafts of other chapters will be added to this website as they project progresses.

 The latest version is hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr).
 This website is kept up-to-date thanks to Travis, a continuous integration (CI) service.
 Travis automatically rebuilds the book and finds bugs by reporting the 'build status' after every update.